simonw/sqlite-utils/docs/cli-reference.rst

     Options:
       -c, --column TEXT           Columns to return
       --where TEXT                Optional where clause
-      -p, --param <TEXT TEXT>...
+      -o, --order TEXT            Order by ('column' or 'column desc') -p, --param <TEXT TEXT>...
 Named :parameters for where clause --limit INTEGER             Number of rows to return - defaults to everything --offset INTEGER            SQL offset to use